stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 him at Bellows Falls had brought out that the message was deposited by a strange sandy-haired man with a curiously thick, droning voice, though more than this he could not learn.
 The clerk shewed him the original text as scrawled in pencil by the sender, but the handwriting was wholly unfamiliar.
-It was noticeable that the signature was misspelled&mdash;A-K-E-L-Y, without the second &ldquo;E&rdquo;.
+It was noticeable that the signature was misspelled--A-K-E-L-Y, without the second  "E ".
 Certain conjectures were inevitable, but amidst the obvious crisis he did not stop to elaborate upon them.

   He spoke of the death of more dogs and the purchase of still others, and of the exchange of gunfire which had become a settled feature each moonless night.
-Brown&rsquo;s prints, and the prints of at least one or two more shod human figures, were now found regularly among the claw-prints in the road, and at the back of the farmyard.
+Brown's prints, and the prints of at least one or two more shod human figures, were now found regularly among the claw-prints in the road, and at the back of the farmyard.
 It was, Akeley admitted, a pretty bad business; and before long he would probably have to go to live with his California son whether or not he could sell the old place.
 But it was not easy to leave the only spot one could really think of as home.
-He must try to hang on a little longer; perhaps he could scare off the intruders&mdash;especially if he openly gave up all further attempts to penetrate their secrets.
+He must try to hang on a little longer; perhaps he could scare off the intruders--especially if he openly gave up all further attempts to penetrate their secrets.

   Writing Akeley at once, I renewed my offers of aid, and spoke again of visiting him and helping him convince the authorities of his dire peril.
-In his reply he seemed less set against that plan than his past attitude would have led one to predict, but said he would like to hold off a little while longer&mdash;long enough to get his things in order and reconcile himself to the idea of leaving an almost morbidly cherished birthplace.
+In his reply he seemed less set against that plan than his past attitude would have led one to predict, but said he would like to hold off a little while longer--long enough to get his things in order and reconcile himself to the idea of leaving an almost morbidly cherished birthplace.
 People looked askance at his studies and speculations, and it would be better to get quietly off without setting the countryside in a turmoil and creating widespread doubts of his own sanity.
 He had had enough,